nodef/wikipedia-tts/README.md

 # Highest ranking page is crawled and uploaded to YouTube

 wikipedia-tts upload --loop -1
-# Highest ranking pages are crawled and uploaded to YouTube indefinitely
+# Pages are crawled and uploaded to YouTube indefinitely

-wikipedia-tts crawl --loop 100
-# Most referenced link in crawl list is uploaded to youtube
-# All links in the page are added to crawl list
-# ...
-# Repeat for 99 more times

-wikipedia-tts crawl --loop -1
-# Crawl indefinitely
 ```